top of page

 Our Curriculum

-Academic Subjects: Reading/phonics, composition, handwriting, math, science, nature study, geography, history, foreign language, and logic.
+Academic Subjects: Reading/phonics, composition, handwriting, math, science, nature study, geography, and history.

-Life-Skills: Gardening, baking, cooking, sewing, handcrafts, paper sloyd, folk dance, art lessons, and service projects.
+Life-Skills: Gardening, baking, cooking, sewing, handcrafts, folk dance, art lessons, and service projects.

 A Typical Week: